-There are a number of myths surrounding suicide.
+There are many myths surrounding suicide.
 It’s important to remember that most people who feel suicidal do not actually want to die - they do not want to live the life they have.
 Often, feeling actively suicidal is temporary, even if someone has been feeling low, anxious or struggling to cope for a long period of time.
-Always take someone seriously if they talk about feeling suicidal because helping them get the support they need could save their life.
+Always take someone seriously if they talk about feeling suicidal.
+Helping them get the support they need could save their life.

 What is self-harm?

 Self-harm is when somebody intentionally damages or injures their body.
-Sometimes when people self-harm they intend to take their life, but often it's a way of coping with or expressing overwhelming emotional distress.
+Sometimes when people self-harm they intend to take their life.
+Often it's a way of coping with or expressing overwhelming emotional distress.
 Self-harm is often misunderstood and the subject can create anxiety for all those involved.
-This booklet explains more about self-harm including myths, self-help approaches, and sources of support.
+This booklet explains more about self-harm including:

 How do I know if someone is struggling to cope and what can I do to help?